 The Football Association formed – 1863

-In 1863 in what has become the most important moment in attempting to create a universally accepted set of rules, multiple club and schools came together in London.
+In 1863 in what has become the most important moment in attempting to create a universally accepted set of rules, multiple clubs and schools came together in London.

 Although with the creation of the Cambridge and Sheffield rules some common rules had been established, there was still no nationwide agreement on how the game should be played.

-In October 1863 eleven club and school representatives got together to not just form a set of rules that all teams across the nation could follow, but also create a governing body for soccer nationwide too govern the sport and all its future developments.
+In October 1863, eleven club and school representatives got together not just to form a set of rules that all teams across the nation could follow but also to create a governing body for soccer nationwide to govern the sport and all its future developments.

 Over the course of 6 meetings between October and December of that year, the first version of the rules of the modern game of soccer was created.